adam-ard/ih8-jira/README.md

 ## Usage
 ### Create a new issues
-    $ ih8-jira new --summary "This is the summary for my new issue" DEMO-555
+    $ ih8-jira new --summary "This is the summary for my new issue" --assignee=fred --priority="Low" --description="text"
+    DEMO-555

 ### Delete an issue
     $ ih8-jira delete DEMO-555

 ### Set issue fields
-    $ ih8-jira set --component=myproject --estimate=5 --assignee=fred --summary="A new summary"
+    $ ih8-jira set --summary "This is the summary for my issue" --assignee=fred --priority="Low" --description="text"

 ### Show issue details
     $ ih8-jira show --issue_id=DEMO-555

-### Show current sprint for project
+### Show current issues for project
     $ ih8-jira show

+### Show current issues for project, excluding closed items
+    $ ih8-jira show --ignore_closed

-### Show all issues, regardless of sprint assignment
+### Show project backlog
-    $ ih8-jira show --sprint=any
+    $ ih8-jira show --section="Backlog"

-### Show all issues in the current sprint that are in "To Do" and assigned to fred
+### Show all issues that are in "To Do" and assigned to fred
     $ ih8-jira show --section="To Do" --assignee=fred

 ### Move issue from "To Do" to "In Progress"
     $ ih8-jira move DEMO-555 "In Progress"

-### Put issue in current sprint
-    $ ih8-jira set DEMO-555 --sprint=current

-### Put issue in the backlog
-    $ ih8-jira set DEMO-555 --sprint=none